Program-AR/pilas-bloques-ember/README_en.md

 ### Preparing backend (for users stuff):

-If you want to test users stuff or save challenges it is necessary to fulfill some requirements: [Pilas Bloques API](https://github.com/Program-AR/pilas-bloques-api), [Pilas Bloques Analytics](https://github.com/Program-AR/pilas-bloques-analytics) and a data base [MongoDB](https://www.mongodb.com/).
+If you want to test users stuff or save challenges it is necessary to fulfill some requirements: Run the apps Pilas Bloques API, Pilas Bloques Analytics (both accesible in the [backend project](https://github.com/Program-AR/pilas-bloques)) and a [MongoDB](https://www.mongodb.com/) database.

 ### Changeslog
 [here](notasDeVersion.md)